 Great Horned Owl- Northampton, MA

-I had the real pleasure to watch these endangered piping plovers at High Head beach in Truro.
+I had the real pleasure to watch these endangered piping plovers at Head of the Meadow beach in Truro.

 There is only about 4,000 of them in the world.

 Good news the two piping plover chicks are growing and looking healthy!
 We tracked a coyote onto the beach but it didn’t find our chicks.
 4,000 and 2!
 The darker sandpiper is a sanderling and right at the end is a tern.